SampleEnvironment/SECoP/protocol/secop_specification_draft_wip.rst

     (an ECS may rely on having gotten all values)

 :Note:
-    to speed up the activation process, polling + caching of all parameters on the SEC-node is adviced, i.e. the parameters should not just be read from hardware for activation, as this may take a long time.
+    to speed up the activation process, polling + caching of all parameters on the SEC-node is advised, i.e. the parameters should not just be read from hardware for activation, as this may take a long time.